 Freddy Krueger has been a part of my pop culture diet for as long as I can remember.
 I knew about 1428 Elm Street before I was old enough to know what street I lived on myself.
-The fun thing about the Nightmare on Elm Street series, was that Freddy could move smoothly between hilariously campy to deadly vicious.
+The fun thing about the Nightmare on Elm Street series was that Freddy could move smoothly from hilariously campy to deadly vicious.
 The Nightmare films were great that way.
-Freddy was all about the gags, but when he was done toying with his victim — he knew how to kill a mofo.
+Freddy was all about the gags, but when he was done toying with his victim – he knew how to kill a mofo.

 10. “You forgot the Power Glove!” – Freddy’s Dead: The Final Nightmare

 Freddy’s Dead: The Final Nightmare is a pretty weak entry in the series, save for a few gems sprinkled in that make it worth viewing.
 This entry, in particular, tickled my funny bone and made me nostalgic for Nintendo peripherals that barely functioned.
 If you grew up in the ’80s like me, you most likely had an NES, and if so perhaps had the misfortune of owning the ass-tacular Power Glove.
 This thing makes the Wiimote look like a laser scalpel.
 I eventually cut the cord on mine and used it to punch neighborhood kids.
 I was popular.